scrambleegg7/CarND-Kidnapped-Vehicle-Project/README.md

 Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

 In this project you will implement a 2 dimensional particle filter in C++.
 Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step your filter will also get observation and control data.

+## My Implementation
+Based on instruction to ask for change only 2 logic files particle_filter.h and particle_filter.cpp, I have added and implemented main program methodology so that prediction x and y are generaged with minimum loss from the real data.

+### 1. Initialize all paratices
+Initialize all uncertain particles (=particle number is set to 100) with having Gaussian noize which is set as default range (=standard devition).
+Set particle weight to 1 as default one.

+### 2. Prediction based on measurements
+Add measurements to all partices.
+Input parameters are yaw_rate, velocity, standard deviation for x,y,theta and delta time.
+Within slight time span, partices x, y and theta are calculated with input parameters, but x and y of particles are straightly calulcated with cos(theta) or sin(theta) respecively if yaw_rate is close to ZERO.
+Also, noise based on the entered standard deviation are added to particles x, y and theta.

+### 3. dataAssociation
+It is very easy process to select most nearest distance between observation and predicton coordination.
+Once shortest distance is found, map id is preserved into observation id.

+### 4. updatesWeights
+It is main program logic to calculate probability for each particles from transformed observations and predicted landmarks.
+The transformed observations are generated with Vehicles coordinate system.
+Finally, each particle probability come up from multi variate Gaussian distribution.

+### 5. Resampling
+As a final step, generated partilcles are selected with resampling process (=wheel process.)

+### How Error numbers are changed during the course of running program.

+__[Initial Step]__ \
+This image is initial starting image before pressing start button.
+![alt text][init]

+__[Middle Step]__ \
+This image is at step 1280 where x/y/yaw error rate is displayed as very low numbers.
+![alt text][step1280]

+__[Final Step]__
+This image is at Final step where x/y/yaw error rate are not dramtically changed from step 1280, where those still shows reasonable error figures to narrow the real x y coordinates.
+![alt text][final]

 ## Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)